Collaborative Research and Academic Activities

 - POC: Paty Romero Lankao, NCAR, email@example.com

-- Co-advise students and co-publish with them.
+- Co-advise and co-publish with students.

 - Recommended Action: Paty Lankao (NCAR) and Rabi Mohtar (TAMU TEES) to identify students at their respective universities.
 Other participants are encouraged to identify students at their institutions as well.